 School Site Councils (SSCs) are engaged in a number of vital activities on campus, including the development and maintenance of the CSSP.
 An important component of the SSC is the Safety Planning Committee, which is formed to undertake planning and preparedness activities such as identifying hazards and developing emergency plans.
 There are three components of the Safety Planning Committee that are key to success: diversity of membership, dedication of time, and empowerment.
-Additional information, including membership requirements, suggested actions, and annual calendars are included in "The Safety Planning Committee" (CSSP-1).
+Additionally, as After School Directors are expected to serve on the site Safety Planning Committee, sites are responsible for ensuring that coverage is provided to facilitate attendance and participation.
+More information, including membership requirements, suggested actions, and annual calendars are included in "The Safety Planning Committee" (CSSP-1).